Cohere Embed English Light 3

 -

 The Cohere Embed English Light 3 model has both on-demand and dedicated AI cluster options.
-For the on-demand option, you don't need clusters and you can reach the model in the Console playground or through the API.
+For on-demand mode, you don't need clusters and you can reach the model in the Console playground or through the API.

 -